-The idea that citizens should play a direct role in making laws has a long history, dating back to the Greek conception of democracy itself.
-In the modern context, Athenian assemblies made up of male citizens chosen by lot sounds almost mythical, a symptom partly of the limited historical record of that practice that has survived to the present day.
+John Gastil, Department of Communication Arts & Sciences, The Pennsylvania State University, 240H Sparks Building, University Park, PA 16802, USA.
+Email: jgastil@psu.edu The idea that citizens should play a direct role in making laws has a long history, dating back to the Greek conception of democracy itself.
+In the modern context, Athenian assemblies made up of male citizens chosen by lot sounds almost mythical, a symptom partly of the limited historical record of that practice that has survived to the present day.1

-In the modern world, direct democracy now connotes a very limited set of practices-the referenda, initiatives, and other ballot measures whereby citizens vote directly on levies, legislation, and constitutional amendments.
-In the United States, most adult citizens will have multiple opportunities to vote in these ways at one or more levels of government.
-Many other countries go farther, even holding national referenda, such as in those nations deciding whether to join the European Union.
-Other institutions have conferred considerable authority on citizen bodies, as in the case of criminal and civil juries, but in this essay, we focus on direct democracy exclusively in relation to the legislative branch of government.
+In the modern world, direct democracy now connotes a very limited set of practices the referenda, initiatives, and other ballot measures whereby citizens vote directly on levies, legislation, and constitutional amendments.
+In the United States, most adult citizens will have multiple opportunities to vote in these ways at one or more levels of government.2 Many other countries go farther, even holding national referenda, such as in those nations deciding whether to join the European Union.3 Other institutions have conferred considerable authority on citizen bodies, as in the case of criminal and civil juries;4 but in this article, we focus on direct democracy exclusively in relation to the legislative branch of government.

 Calls for expanded direct citizen voting come, in part, about concerns that traditional representational systems fail.
-As the first author of this essay said in By Popular Demand, "There are two fundamental problems in American politics.
+As the first author of this article said in By Popular Demand, "There are two fundamental problems in American politics.
 The first is that most Americans do not believe that elected officials represent their interests.
-The second is that they are correct."
-A familiar factor in such distrust is the role of money in political campaigns, a situation exacerbated by the 2010 Citizens' United U.S. Supreme Court ruling.
-Other concerns include the strength of partisan divides and the drive to make policy choices for strategic political reasons, rather than in pursuit of the common good.
+The second is that they are correct."5 A familiar factor in such distrust is the role of money in political campaigns,6 a situation exacerbated by the 2010 Citizens'United US Supreme Court ruling.7 Other concerns include the strength of partisan divides and the drive to make policy choices for strategic political reasons, rather than in pursuit of the common good.8

 Nonetheless, those who embrace direct and participatory democracy often have similar concerns about the quality of lawmaking that occurs in referenda and initiative elections.
-Such systems ask an under-informed and often unreflective public to choose among often flawed alternatives in a campaign and media environment that foregrounds the sensational over the substantive or, in the case of low-profile ballot measures, provides little or no information.
-Even those more sympathetic to the process place their hopes on voters' using low-information shortcuts, which depend on the wisdom of partisan elites or prove unavailable in those cases where voters have no clear partisan bias or elites stand in agreement or indifference.
-In the language of one modern democratic theory, it is fair to conclude that these direct-democratic practices are rarely, if ever, deliberative.
+Such systems ask an underinformed and often unreflective public to choose among often-flawed alternatives in a campaign and media environment that fore-grounds the sensational over the substantive or, in the case of low-profile ballot measures, provides little or no information.9 Even those more sympathetic to the process place their hopes on voters using low-information shortcuts,10 which depend on the wisdom of partisan elites or prove unavailable in those cases where voters have no clear partisan bias or elites stand in agreement or indifference.11 In the language of one modern democratic theory, it is fair to conclude that these direct-democratic practices are rarely, if ever, deliberative.12

-Calls to remove or replace direct voting on legislation must face this reality: Once the public gains the right to vote on legislation, however, it is unlikely they will ever willingly relinquish it.
-Popular opinion has long supported initiative and referenda rights, and public officials are far more likely to seek a means to improve than remove these processes.
+Calls to remove or replace direct voting on legislation must face this reality: once the public gains the right to vote on legislation, however, it is unlikely it will ever willingly relinquish it.
+Popular opinion has long supported initiative and referenda rights,13 and public officials are far more likely to seek a means to improve than remove these processes.